 We’ll Go Hunt The Demon Lord Just as Soon As The Hero Is Done Training

-The real problem being that most of them take the exact same approach to the comedy: give the hero one ridiculous gimmick and surround him with characters that each have one joke and repeat ad nauseam.
+The real problem with the majority of entries in this category being that most of them take the exact same approach to the comedy: give the hero one ridiculous gimmick and surround him with characters that each have one joke and repeat ad nauseam.
 That doesn’t mean they can’t be entertaining but if you’ve watched one comedy isekai you have mostly seen them all and the only real difference is in whether or not you enjoy this gimmick or that zany cast of characters or not.

 For a lot of viewers in the early episodes, they were thrilled with Ristarte, the blonde and busty goddess novice charged with saving a difficult world from a demon lord who summoned Seiya, a hero who has amazing stats but is ridiculously cautious.
 For me, Ristarte was tolerable at best but her scenes and her shtick of panting over Seiya or exploding with rage and shouting were actually the low point of the early episodes.

 While this wouldn’t work in a story played straight as it would be hard to get behind such a hero it certainly works for a comedy and to be honest I found Seiya to be pretty amusing from start to finish.
 Admittedly, if he’d been by himself that would be a pretty flat show so I’ll accept that we needed Ristarte’s exuberant character early on for the anime to function.

 Cautious Hero falls quickly into a pretty straight routine.
 Ristarte tells Seiya about the next town, threat or step on the quest and Seiya refuses to budge until training.
 He then trains solo or enlists the aid of another god to train, usually resulting in the breaking of that god’s fundamental personality, before Ristarte pushes the issue and Seiya declares he is perfectly prepared and they go and face whatever the next thing was.
 Which is usually then utterly destroyed fairly quickly because Seiya is in to overkill in a very big way.

 It is pretty formulaic but each step introduces new characters, either through the gods and goddess who train Seiya, or through the people he meets and interacts with in the world he is trying to save.
 The party expands when he takes on two dragonkin as bag carriers (they were supposed to assist him in saving the world but whatever) and he also has a few run-ins with various other groups who are trying to save the world but feel Seiya’s brand of heroism is somewhat lacking.

-That solid ending is definitely a tick in favour of Cautious Hero.
+That solid ending is definitely a tick in favour of Shinchou Yuusha.
 The story feels nicely complete and we aren’t left waiting for a continuation that may or may not happen.
 Not to mention, the final episodes were pretty dramatic.
 Though that gave the small problem of the comedy elements feeling a little out of place in those final episodes when the comedy had been driving the majority of the show up until that point.

 Visually this anime is completely unimpressive.
 While the character designs are fine they aren’t exactly standing out from others in the genre and then the action is to be honest minimal.
 Sword fights consist of characters mostly standing still with blurred limbs and swords flailing across the screen or lights flashing before something explodes and things end.
 Even sequences where characters are just talking and interacting feel oddly lacking in animation.
 When we throw in fairly forgettable music on top of that we’re looking at an anime that cut a fair number of corners in its production and while it isn’t broken there’s nothing here that is going to be a draw for a viewer.

-As I said at the start, for those who enjoy comedic isekai, Cautious Hero is an anime that isn’t breaking free of the pack but it does what it set out to do well enough.
+As I said at the start, for those who enjoy comedic isekai, Shinchou Yuusha is an anime that isn’t breaking free of the pack but it does what it set out to do well enough.
 Some of the jokes are too repetitive and really pushing to hard to actually be funny, but the cast are pleasant enough to spend time with and the story resolves well.
 Overall, while this one isn’t the best comedic isekai I’ve watched it certainly isn’t the worst and due to my enjoyment of the protagonist I mostly had a pleasant time with this one and was particularly happy with the ending.
 However your mileage may vary depending on your tolerance for these sorts of stories.